CodecoolGlobal/react-workshop-template/react-ws/README.md

 ## Tasks

 - Do the tasks one by one.
-- If you get stucked, check the background material's links
+- If you get stuck, check the background material's links

-- components

 ### 1. Show a Dice